chriskery/hadoop-operator/docs/quick-start.md

 As you can see, there is a Pod that simulates **NameNode**, DataNode, NodeManager, and ResourceManager.
 If you need more Pods to run more tasks, you can adjust the number of associated Datanodes and Nodemanagers

-Now let's try logging in to a node and running a MapReduce job:
+Now let's try logging in to a node and running a MapReduce application:
 ```bash
 > kubectl exec -it hadoopcluster-sample-resourcemanager /bin/bash
 kubectl exec [POD] [COMMAND] is DEPRECATED and will be removed in a future version.
 Use kubectl exec [POD] -- [COMMAND] instead.